-A simple combination of two of the ideas we have described for i.i.d. data is the mixture of factor analyzers [10, 11, 12].
-This model performs simultaneous clustering and dimensionality reduction on the data, by assuming that the covariance in each Gaussian cluster can be modeled by an FA model.
+A simple combination of two of the ideas we have described for iid data is the mixture of factor analysers [23, 34, 77].
+This model performs simultaneous clustering and dimensionality reduction on the data, by assuming that the covariance in each Gaussian cluster can be modelled by an FA model.
 Thus, it becomes possible to apply a mixture model to very high dimensional data while allowing each cluster to span a different sub-space of the data.

 As their name implies linear-Gaussian SSMs are limited by assumptions of linearity and Gaussian noise.
 In many realistic dynamical systems there are significant nonlinear effects, which make it necessary to consider learning in nonlinear state-space models.
-Such models can also be learned using the EM algorithm, but the E step must deal with inference in non-Gaussian and potentially very complicated densities (since non-linearities will turn Gaussians into non-Gaussians), and the M step is nonlinear regression, rather than linear regression [13].
-There are many methods of dealing with inference in non-linear SSMs, including methods such as particle filtering [14, 15, 16, 17, 18, 19], linearization [20], the unscented filter [21, 22], the EP algorithm [23], and embedded HMMs [24].
+Such models can also be learned using the EM algorithm, but the E step must deal with inference in non-Gaussian and potentially very complicated densities (since non-linear regression [25].
+There are many methods of dealing with inference in non-linear SSMs, including methods such as particle filtering [29, 27, 40, 43, 35, 15], linearisation [2], the unscented filter [39, 80], the EP algorithm [52], and embedded HMMs [62].

-Non-linear models are also important if we are to consider generalizing simple dimensionality reduction models such as PCA and FA.
+Non-linear models are also important if we are to consider generalising simple dimensionality reduction models such as PCA and FA.
 These models are limited in that they can only find a linear subspace of the data to capture the correlations between the observed variables.
-There are many interesting and important nonlinear dimensionality reduction models, including generative to-pographic mappings (GTM) [25] (a probabilistic alternative to Kohonen maps), multi-dimensional scaling (MDS) [26, 27], principal curves [28], Isomap [29], and locally linear embedding (LLE) [30].
+There are many interesting and important nonlinear dimensionality reduction models, including generative topographic mappings (GTM) [11] (a probabilistic alternative to Kohonen maps), multi-dimensional scaling (MDS) [72, 45], principal curves [30], Isomap [76], and locally linear embedding (LLE) [69].

 Hidden Markov models also have their limitations.
-Even though they can model nonlinear dynamics by discretizing the hidden state space, an HMM with K hidden states can only capture $\log_2 K$ bits of information in its state variable about the past of the sequence.
-HMMs can be extended by allowing a vector of discrete state variables, in an architecture known as a factorial HMM [31].
+Even though they can model nonlinear dynamics by discretising the hidden state space, an HMM with K hidden states can only capture $\log_2 K$ bits of information in its state variable about the past of the sequence.
+HMMs can be extended by allowing a vector of discrete state variables, in an architecture known as a factorial HMM [24].
 Thus a vector of M variables, each of which can take K states, can capture $K^M$ possible states in total, and $M \log_2 K$ bits of information about the past of the sequence.
 The problem is that such a model, if dealt with naively as an HMM would have exponentially many parameters and would take exponentially long to do inference in.
 Both the complexity in time and number of parameters can be alleviated by restricting the interactions between the hidden variables at one time step and at the next time step.
-A generalization of these ideas is the notion of a dynamical Bayesian network (DBN) [32].
+A generalisation of these ideas is the notion of a dynamical Bayesian network (DBN) [56].